ssakshi29/ssakshi29/README.md

   #  Hi 👋, I’m SAKSHI SINGH

   I am a final year student at University Institute Of Engineering And Technology, CSJM Kanpur .
-You can check my work at the pinned repositories
+You can check my work at the repositories
   below:

 # Key Skills: